jdaw1/placemat/Documentation/type_sizes.md

 * `FontSizesTitlesEquivalences` is the same length as `Titles`, and if two elements of this are `eq`ual then the font sizes must be equal.

+These four bullets are repeatedly applied until there are no more changes.

 With the size of the Titles set, the space above and below can be used for the `Abovetitles` and `Belowtitles`, which are done jointly with the `Overtitles` (henceforth, **A**, **B**, **O**).

 ### Worthwhile